The Best Laptop for College in 2019: Could It Be a Tablet?

 Film students, graphic designers, animators, video game designers, and other creative types need a high-resolution screen and powerful processor to handle high-end design, editing, and rendering programs.
 A dedicated graphics chip (as opposed to integrated graphics) can also be important.
 Always check with your college about computing requirements; they may have specific devices they want you to use.
 If you're free to choose, here are a few options (ranked from most to least expensive).

 This is the best Apple laptop for college students in the creative arts.
-It's the biggest and most powerful laptop in the Apple lineup, with a seventh-generation quad-core i7 processor, 16GB of RAM, and a discrete high-performance graphics chip.
-The Touch Bar replaces the old function key row; the features that appear there differ depending on the app.
+It's the biggest and most powerful laptop in the Apple lineup, with an eighth-generation Core i7 processor, 16GB of RAM, and a discrete high-performance graphics chip.
 This MacBook Pro also features four Thunderbolt 3 ports (but no others) along with an enormous and highly responsive trackpad.

-Featuring a Core i7 processor, NVIDIA 940 discrete graphics, a 128GB SSD plus 1TB HDD, and a lightweight frame, the VivoBook S15 offers a solid combination of power and portability.
-This laptop weighs only 3.3 pounds.
+Featuring a Core i7 processor, NVIDIA discrete graphics, a 256GB SSD plus 1TB HDD, and a lightweight frame, the VivoBook S offers a solid combination of power and portability.
+This laptop weighs just 3.7 pounds.
 The 15.6-inch screen is designed to maximize the display area, with an ultrathin bezel surround.
 For connectivity, you get multiple USB ports (including one USB-C) as well as an HDMI output.
+However, there is no Thunderbolt 3 support.

 How to Find Discounts on Laptops or Tablets for College